India | Saudi | diplomacy associated with x

 “Today we want to be sure this relationship is maintained and improved for the sake of both countries,” the crown prince said in comments to reporters after full ceremonial welcome in Delhi.

-“I am sure we can create good things for Saudi Arabia and India,” he added after inspecting a guard of honor at the presidential palace.
+“I am sure we can create good things for Saudi Arabia and India,” he added after inspecting a guard of honour at the presidential palace.

 Prince Mohammed arrived late Tuesday for a 36-hour visit that was to be dominated by economic ties.
 But it has risked being overshadowed by rising tensions between India and Pakistan — where the Saudi royal was on the first leg of his Asian tour — over a suicide attack in Kashmir.